freginold/Note/README.md

 Note relies on a `notes` subfolder in the same directory.
 It uses the `options.txt` file to store configuration settings -- currently whether time stamp display is on or off, and what the background color is set to.

+You can create note files to group notes, and add individual lines to each one.
+Lines can be deleted individually.

 ![screen shot]
 (https://github.com/freginold/Note/blob/master/note_ss.png)